krgamestudios/Toy/c-api/toy_common_h.md

 ### TOY_VERSION_MAJOR

 The current major version of Toy.
-This value is embedded into the bytecode, and the interpreter will refuse to run bytecode with a major version that does not match it’s own version.
+This value is embedded into the bytecode, and the interpreter will refuse to run bytecode with a major version that does not match its own version.

 This value MUST fit into an unsigned char.